C2DH/ranketwo-submissions/lessons/drafts/guide-collecting-posts-communalytic.md

 One functionality that Bluesky offers to its users is access to and free use of its Application Programming Interface (API).
 An API ["is a connection between computers or between computer programs."](https://en.wikipedia.org/w/index.php?title=API&oldid=1300191533).
 More precisely, it as an interface that, simply put, allows different computers to talk to each other and exchange flows of information between them.
 This allows various implementations, such as the buttons from Facebook that you can see on many websites: these are using the Facebook’s API.
 In this lesson, we are more interested in another kind of service that can be accessible through an API: the possibility to harvest data and metadata.
 This allows researchers to obtain social media data they can use for research and teaching.
 If you are a bit techie, the following paragraph offers you some technical insight of what it means using the API of Bluesky to collect users posts; if not, skip it and read the end of this section to know what you can obtain using this API.

-The Bluesky API allows us to access one of the core primitives of the AT Protocol that Bluesky uses: the [‘firehose’](https://docs.bsky.app/docs/advanced-guides/firehose).
+The Bluesky API allows us to access one of the core primitives of the AT Protocol (for Authenticated Transfer Protocol) that Bluesky uses: the [‘firehose’](https://docs.bsky.app/docs/advanced-guides/firehose).
 The firehose is “an authenticated stream of events used to efficiently sync user updates”.
 In other words, when you connect to a Bluesky account and read posts from other users, those posts are part of the firehose.
 Collecting posts from Bluesky implies to connect to this firehose, through diverse endpoints which correspond with specific types of information you can get or send.
 Among the possibilities offered by the firehose are the possibilities to collect public data from Bluesky and more specifically posts and replies, threads and users’ timeline.
 If you wish more information about the Bluesky API, please browse its [developers documentation](https://docs.bsky.app/).

 Based on this API, the EDU version of Communalytic allows users to collect up to 30 000 Bluesky posts (including replies) in three datasets.
 Communalytic, reagardless the version you use, will take into account Bluesky API's [rate limits](https://docs.bsky.app/docs/advanced-guides/rate-limits), that are implemented to avoid service disruptions because of intense data harvesting.
 This is all the more important that, with the rise of large language models and the dire need of fresh data to train them, more and more companies are aggressively collecting content, which led to some controversies, including about [Bluesky](https://www.404media.co/someone-made-a-dataset-of-one-million-bluesky-posts-for-machine-learning-research/).
 This should be known, as it deals with our privacy.